061619/Harry_Potter_QA/README.md

 <br><br>
 1. PDF Parsing
 <br><br>
 The project begins by extracting text from the provided PDF book using pdfplumber.
 The function parse_pdf(file_path) reads the entire text from the PDF document.
+PDF files often contain complex layouts, headers, footers, and multi-column text structures that can make text extraction difficult. pdfplumber is designed to handle such complexities and extract text in a structured manner.

+The function iterates over each page, concatenating the extracted text into a single string, ensuring that all content is captured for subsequent processing.
 <br><br>
 2. Text Chunking and Preprocessing
 <br><br>
 The extracted text is then split into smaller overlapping chunks for better semantic clarity.
-This improves retrieval efficiency and context retention when querying the system.
+When dealing with long-form text, direct retrieval can be inefficient, as querying an entire book would result in vague or incorrect matches.
+Chunking ensures that each section retains contextual meaning while being small enough for effective retrieval.

+Overlapping chunks help maintain sentence continuity across boundaries, preventing loss of context.
+This is particularly useful for vector-based retrieval, where smaller, meaningful segments improve the accuracy of semantic search.
 <br><br>
 3. Creating Embeddings
 <br><br>
-Each chunk is transformed into a dense vector representation using all-MiniLM-L6-v2, a model from Sentence Transformers.
-These embeddings enable semantic search over the text.
+Each chunk is transformed into a dense vector representation using all-MiniLM-L6-v2, a pre-trained model from Sentence Transformers.
+These embeddings convert natural language into high-dimensional numerical representations, making it easier to compare and retrieve semantically similar content.

+Embeddings capture contextual meaning, allowing queries to be matched with relevant text segments, even if they do not share exact words.
+This enhances the system’s ability to understand user questions and retrieve the most relevant information.
 <br><br>
 from sentence_transformers import SentenceTransformer
 <br><br>
 4. FAISS Indexing
 <br><br>
 FAISS (Facebook AI Similarity Search) is used to store and quickly retrieve the most relevant text chunks based on user queries.
+FAISS is optimized for large-scale vector search and enables efficient nearest-neighbor retrieval.

+By indexing chunk embeddings, the system can rapidly find text segments that closely match the user’s question.
+This significantly improves search speed and accuracy compared to traditional keyword-based search.
 <br><br>
 import faiss<br>
 import numpy as np